mgnaftal/mgnaftal/README.md

 Hello!
-My name is Mitch and I am new to Computer Science/Coding/HTML/CSS/JAVA/Python etc....
+My name is Mitch and I am currently building a technical portfolio in Python, MATLAB, and CAD with a long-term goal of working in aerospace engineering.
-I am open and interested in learning I can and would love to collaborte with like-minded people!